play-with-docker/play-with-docker.github.io/_posts/2017-03-30-security-seccomp.markdown

 5. Check both profiles for the presence of the `chmod()`, `fchmod()`, and `chmodat()` syscalls.

-   Be sure to perform these commands from the command line of you Docker Host and not from inside of the container created in the previous step.
+   Be sure to perform these commands from the command line of your Docker Host and not from inside of the container created in the previous step.

    ```.term1
    cat ./seccomp-profiles/default.json | grep chmod